theQuert/XPS-9360-macOS/README.md

     On 10.10.5 and above, WEG automatically changes the connector-type of DP (00040000) to HDMI (00080000) if no custom patches are used.
     The actual connection may be of any type (HDMI / DVI / DP), but for the digital audio to function the connector-type must explicitly be HDMI.
 ```
-  When HDMI plugged in, macOS would recognized as DP (busID: 0x05), not HDMI (busID: 0x04).
+  When HDMI plugged in, macOS would recognize as DP (busID: 0x05), not HDMI (busID: 0x04).
   - List of busID and ports recognized in macOS:

 |   DP     |   HDMI   |    DVI    |